Select factors that increase your risk for lung cancer are:*

 Find a screening center near you

-The GO2 Foundation for Lung Cancer is dedicated to saving, extending, and improving the lives of those vulnerable, at risk, and diagnosed with lung cancer.
+GO2 for Lung Cancer is dedicated to saving, extending, and improving the lives of those vulnerable, at risk, and diagnosed with lung cancer.
 Visit their website for more resources, including a screening center locator.

 Learn more about early detection